Gregorsharpe/rootbear/README.md

 ## What is left to do?

 ### _General TODO_

+- Should help commands have the ability to detect improper arguments and reply with a guide on how to use the command?
+If so, that should probably be a separate field on the command interface.
+The prefix could be appended at print time.

 - Figure out how to persist volatile storage.
 Storing JSON to disk, REDIS docker container?